rosschapman/internetross/blog.md

 I love all this.
 Of course, it's hard.
 Alexander tested folks, experimented to discover that the tendency was to "reorganize" the mental model into a treelike structure (though perhaps he only interviewed a group of limited white men, or folks embedded in white supremacist society?)
 But I suspect some of the hardness has to do with:

-1) Our inability to see the costs (ie the complexity, constrained by our ); for leadership looking at the org we can also probably say that their "mental model is necessarily incomplete and out of date".
+1) Our inability to see the costs (ie the complexity, simply constrained by our brain's inherent limitation to expansively see/hold it all); for leadership looking at the org we can also probably say that their "mental model is necessarily incomplete and out of date".

 > It is similarly difficult to visualize the semi-lattice structure -- where multiple sets overlap--of the natural city, and thus we tend to reduce it to a tree, the only structure we can visualize.